BOURBON

 BACON & ONION FOIL PACKET POTATOES

-2 to 3 sheets of heavy-duty foil
+2 to 3 sheets of heavy-duty foil1 packet onion soup powder

 10-12 baby red potatoes, thinly sliced